 Branstad's rapport with Xi could also outweigh the courtly, 70-year-old Midwesterner's lack of formal diplomatic experience, though he has made multiple trips to China to pitch Iowa's robust harvests, as recently as last month.

-Republican Sen. Marco Rubio appeared to criticize the choice Tuesday.
-Speaking during a congressional commission on China, Rubio called for the Trump administration to press China's government and ruling Communist Party to respect human rights and uphold the rule of law.
+Republican Sen. Marco Rubio appeared to criticize the choice Wednesday, calling for the Trump administration to press China's government and ruling Communist Party to respect human rights and uphold the rule of law.

 "It is my hope that this new administration will appoint an ambassador to China that reflects these priorities, not simply someone who is going there to catch up with old friends," Rubio said without mentioning Branstad by name.

-Trump, who met with Branstad in New York on Tuesday, travels to Iowa on Thursday.
+Trump, who met with Branstad Tuesday in New York, travels Thursday to Iowa.